alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 I wrote that post to try to express the stress and thoughts I had before making that decision, for myself if not for anyone else.
 It resonated with a few people and I'm happy that it did.
-Now it's 2021, about 5 years since that decision, and given that the average computer science PhD is 5 years long, I thought it'd be interesting to see where I ended up.

-If you don't know me, I went to UC Berkeley for undergrad, did some research (mostly in reinforcement learning), then joined Google Brain through their AI residency program.
-I did that for a year, then stayed there ever since, and now I work on the Robotics team.
-I still do ML research, primarily on applying imitation learning and reinforcement learning to robot manipulation problems.
+Since then, I joined the Brain team at Google Research through their AI residency program.
+I did that for a year, then stayed there since.
+I now work on the Robotics team, and still do ML research, primarily on applying imitation learning and reinforcement learning to robot manipulation problems.

+As such, we've got an interesting counterfactual.
+It's been 5 years since I decided not to apply to a PhD program, and 5 years is the average length of a computer science PhD.
+So how have things differed?

-Interest
+Research Interest
 -----------------------------------------------------------------------

 > I discovered over the past 5 years that I love being a spectator of